karmaniverous/blog/_posts/2024-09-06-generic-abstractions.md

 As soon as Typescript enters the picture—stay with me here—everything gets _typed_.

 From a trivial perspective, this means that Typescript will complain if I try to do something dumb like treat a string as an integer.
 I can kind of cheat, accidentally or on purpose, by using the special-purpose `any` type, which means exactly what it implies.
-But if I'm smart, I'll set Typescipt up to complain when I do _that_, too.
+But if I'm smart, I'll set Typescript up to complain when I do _that_, too.
 Which leaves me no alternative but to type consistently.

 But what does that actually _mean_?